LuaLS/luarocks-build-addon/README.md

 }
 ```

-Addons can be developed in a similar way to any other LuaRock.
-Dependencies to other addons can be specified in the `dependencies` table, and general information can be found in the `description` table.
+Addons can be developed in a similar way to any other rock.
+Dependencies to other addons can be specified in the `dependencies` table, and general information can be written in the `description` table.

 ### Build Rules